thoom/ripple/README.md

     console --self-update

+To change the ripple username, password, stored backup number:

+    console --self-config (asks for the password, so not stored in bash history)

 To update a site (note that since this isn't a POST, there is no payload!):

     console --update mysite

+To update a site's secret:

+    console --config mysite (asks for the site secret, so not stored in bash history)

 TODO (in no particular order)
 -----------------------------

 1. Add locking, so if a request comes for a project while another is still processing, it won't write on top of the other
-2. Add configuration for number of stored backups (with a basic default)
+2. Add console options to build and update the ripple configuration
+3. Add console option to initialize a project to be managed by ripple (would include setting a secret)
-3. Add console script for restoring from backup
+5. Add console script for restoring from backup
-4. Update documentation with sample ripple configuration options
+6. Update documentation with sample ripple configuration options
-5. Add environment specific configuration support
-6. Add overrides for composer options, including using a central composer.phar file
+7. Add overrides for composer options, including using a central composer.phar file
-7. Add overrides for items like the git configuration (using a branch instead of master for instance)
+8. Add overrides for items like the git configuration (using a branch instead of master for instance)

 References
 ----------